javadbat/jb-payment-input-react/README.md

 # JBPaymentInput React component

+> [!WARNING]
+> this package is deprecated and moved to [jb-payment-input/react](https://github.com/javadbat/jb-payment-input/tree/main/react)

 this component is React.js wrapper for [jb-payment-input](https://www.npmjs.com/package/jb-payment-input) web component

 payment info input `react component` with this benefit: